Arpita-deb/Books-Database-Normalization/README.md

 * **Deletion Anomaly**: The delete anomaly refers to the situation where the deletion of data results in the unintended loss of some other important data.

-* **Updatation Anomaly**: The update anomaly is when an update of a single data value requires multiple rows of data to be updated.
+* **Update Anomaly**: The update anomaly is when an update of a single data value requires multiple rows of data to be updated.

 ## Advantages of Normalization: